Even before the Egg and Bunny became the stars of Easter, there was the fruity cake – a Easter-must and a post-Lent delicacy.

 By Madhulika Dash

 There is a good chance that if you have heard about the first (recorded) English cake, Simnel, it would be in the past few years, courtesy a few pastry chefs who have given this ancient formal cake a revival of sorts.
 Known to be one of the earliest formal (read: elaborately decorated) cakes for medieval times – some records date is even older – Simnel, which in Latin means finest/whitest of flour was once an Easter essential.
+Legend has it that it was with this delicious fruit cake that was at the centre of any religious celebration in ancient times.
+And when Eostre became Easter, it was natural to adopt the Simnel cake as the main treat, but with several addition made.

 The Easter Simnel cake, unlike its earlier iteration of being a flat bread, started its journey as a pastry that was filled with dried fruit, spices and almonds and glazed with egg for that beautiful golden crust.
 It was around the 18 th century (or later, presumably) that the Simnel began taking the shape of the cake that we all recognise it by today.
 It was around the mid-19 th century that Simnel began to be more ornate with icing and the traditional 11 marzipan eggs making its appearance.